 Which Damages Can I Recover for Legal Malpractice

-If you bring a legal malpractice lawsuit against your former attorney you may be entitled to recover damages, assuming you can prove he or she was negligent and you suffered damage.
+If you bring a legal malpractice lawsuit in California against your former attorney you may be entitled to recover damages, assuming you can prove he or she was negligent and you suffered damage.
 The damages recoverable in legal malpractice actions include compensatory damages, which are intended to compensate you for any losses you suffered due to the alleged malpractice.

 Below are the main categories of damages you may recover for legal malpractice: